Schubert Eisenstein series and Poisson summation for Schubert varieties: Introduction

 In fact we expect the following stronger conjecture to be true: \begin{conj} There is an integer $n$ and a finite set $\Upsilon \subset \CC$ depending only on $M_{\beta_0}$ such that if $ E(m,f_{\chi_s}) $ has a pole for any $K$-finite $f \in \mathcal{S}(X_{P \cap M_{\beta_0}}(F))$ and $\chi \in \widehat{A_{\GG_m}F^\times \backslash \A_F^\times }$ then $\chi^n=1$ and $s \in \Upsilon.$ \end{conj}

-In \S \ref{sec:poles} we prove Conjecture \ref{conj:poles:intro} (or more accurately extract it from the literature) when $M_{\beta_0}$ is $\mathrm{SL}_n$ and Conjecture \ref{conj:poles} when $P \cap M_{\beta_0}$ is a Siegel parabolic in the symplectic group $M_{\beta_0}.$ We point out that the natural analogues of conjectures \ref{conj:poles:intro} and \ref{conj:poles} for general sections of $I_P(\chi_s)$ are false.
-It is important that one uses Mellin transforms of elements of the Schwartz space.
+In \S \ref{sec:poles} we prove Conjecture \ref{conj:poles:intro} (or more accurately extract it from the literature) when $M_{\beta_0}$ is $\mathrm{SL}_n$ and Conjecture \ref{conj:poles} when $P \cap M_{\beta_0}$ is a Siegel parabolic in the symplectic group $M_{\beta_0}.$ The case of other simple groups remains open, but provided that $M_{\beta}$ is not of type $E$ or $F$ Hsu \cite{Hsu} has reduced Conjecture \ref{conj:poles} and \ref{conj:poles:intro} to a local archimedean statement.